Danielle Stislicki Missing: After A Month Of Searching, Family Needs Help To Find Farmington Hills Woman

 She also praised law enforcement and their incredible “work ethic,” saying they have been tirelessly working on the case trying to find any clues or evidence that would lead to information about Danielle, the Detroit Free Press reports.
 Ann stated, “It’s hard to stay positive… You cry a lot… She’s [Danielle’s] strong and can get through this.
 Everyone wants to give Danielle a hug.
 We miss her, and we want her to come home.”

-Ann told Fox 2 Detroit on Tuesday that “they aren’t doing interviews” but wants the public to continue to publicize and share Danielle’s story.
+Ann told Fox 2 Detroit on Tuesday that “they aren’t doing interviews” but she wants the public to continue to publicize and share Danielle’s story.
 Last month Ann pleaded with the public to share Danielle’s case “across the U.S.” She said, “We know there is an opportunity she may not be in Michigan anymore, so we’re looking for help to spread this across the world.”

 The Facebook page entitled Find Danielle Stislicki is doing just that by featuring photos, missing persons posters, and other information and updates regarding the missing woman.
 About 3.2 million people have accessed the page, which aims to is to inform as many people as possible about Danielle’s case.